chanzuckerberg/open-science/CONTRIBUTING.md

 - Preprints and Publications
 - Resources

-Each collection is represented by:
+Each section is represented by:

-- subdirectory with the name prefaced in an underscore (e.g., `collections/_code/`)
+- subdirectory labeled with the section name (e.g., `code/`); note that "Data" is represented by `data_sharing/` to avoid conflicts with Jekyll's assumptions about `data/`
-- an overview page (`overview.md`)
+- an overview page, `overview.md`, that describes all topics within the section and includes a table of contents with links to all topics
-- additional markdown files representing pages within the category
+- additional markdown files representing topic pages within the section; these are created when the content for a topic becomes too lengthy to include in the main overview page

-If you would like to add additional pages to a collection, use one of the existing files as a template and save it in the appropriate subdirectory.
+If you would like to add additional pages to a section, use one of the existing files as a template and save it in the appropriate subdirectory.
+Also be sure to include the new topic on the overview page and add the new topic to the table of contents.
+The table of contents can be manually created, or automatically added using [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) in VSCode.

 Other `.md` files from the [repository](https://github.com/chanzuckerberg/open-science/) rendered as content in the site are located at the top level of the directory.